regolith-linux/speed-ricer/README.md

 ## What distros or package managers does it support?

 At this time Ubuntu but if anyone cares to provide packages for other systems I'm happy to take pull requests.

+## What packages are available?

+Have a look at [this PPA](https://launchpad.net/~kgilmer/+archive/ubuntu/speed-ricer) to see the packages and distro versions available.

+### What's a PPA?

+It's short for Personal Package Archive and it's a facility provided by Canonical for anyone to host packages for Ubuntu.

 ## Where can I get these packages?